 Once all the preparation work has been done, it's time to apply your choice of sealant.
 It's a very simple process, but it's important to get it right.

-3) Painting the sealer onto your slabs
+Step 3: Painting the sealer onto your slabs

 This can be done in a number of ways.
-We have found the easiest way to do this is with a long handled paint roller as it means you don't have to get on your hands and knees!
+We have found the easiest way to do this is with a long-handled paint roller as it means you don't have to get on your hands and knees!

 Pour the sealant out into a paint tray and cover your paint roller in it.
-Then simply roll the sealer directly on to the slabs, avoiding all joints.
+Then simply roll the sealer directly onto the slabs, avoiding all joints.
 It's as easy as that.

 See the below video for a demonstration.
 This also covers a second method of using a spray gun, but it is much easier to use the roller method:

-4) Adding a second or third coat
+Step 4: Adding a second or third coat

 You will have decided before you start the kind of look you want to create and whether you are going for an invisible or colour enhancing sealer.